 Distinguish Between Needs and Wants

 The ability to distinguish between needs and wants is an essential element of self reflection in leadership.
+It can make the difference between success and wasted effort, between meeting the opportunity or being mired in personal agenda.

 Ask yourself, “Is this something I want to be doing right now?
 Or is it something I need to be doing right now?”
+Be attentive to the vital few things that can move you closer to our desired outcomes.

 When you determine what is needed right now, pursue it with an 'I will' attitude.
 Don’t let something else get in the way.